Contrary to common belief, it is NOT “okay” to have occasional bleeding, swelling or tenderness of the gums.

 Here’s the scary truth—persons with gum disease are at significantly higher risk for many serious medical conditions.
 But many don’t even realize that they have it.
 Maybe their symptoms are still very mild.
 Or maybe they’ve dismissed their symptoms as “normal,” like so many have.

-The good news is there are affordable, comfortable ways to manage gum disease and protect against its harmful effects.
+The good news is there are affordable, comfortable ways to manage gum disease in the mouth and protect against its harmful effects.
 The earlier gum disease is diagnosed, the sooner your dental provider can help you stem any damage and protect both your oral health and your overall health and welfare.
 So don’t delay.
 Call your dentist today to schedule an evaluation.